codefresh-io/terraform-provider-codefresh/docs/resources/account_admins.md

 # codefresh_account_admins (Resource)

 Use this resource to set a list of admins for any account.
+Requires Codefresh admin token and hence is relevant only for on premise installations of Codefresh.

 ## Example usage